 Book lovers from abroad may know Gerhard Munthe as one of the illustrators of the admired Norwegian edition of Snorri Sturlusson’s Heimskringla – Sagas of the Norwegian Kings («Snorre») from 1899.
-Draumkvæde from 1904, of which he answered for binding, illustrations and the hand-drawn text, is another remarkable work from Munthe’s hand.
-In trying to design a typeface from the unique letterforms in this book, Munthe collaborated for several years with a German typefoundry.
+Draumkvæde from 1904, of which he answered for binding, illustrations and the hand-lettered text, is another remarkable work from Munthe’s hand.
+Attempting to design a typeface from the unique letterforms in this book, Munthe collaborated for several years with a German typefoundry.

 By Torbjørn Eng

 The history of the struggle for a Munthe typeface (Muntheschrift, as it was called) is of considerable interest for book and typography enthusiasts.
 Until my research in the mid 1990s, this story had not been investigated in detail.

 With the Gerhard Munthe (1849–1929) exhibition in Norway’s National Gallery in 2018, this unfinished typeface project will hopefully come to the knowledge of many more art and book lovers.
 The history of the Munthe typeface is covered in Jan Kokkin’s Gerhard Munthe – Norwegian Pioneer of Modernism (Arnoldsche Art Publishers 2018), a beautiful book accompanying the exhibition.

 Most chronicles of Norwegian book history have included the publication of Munthe’s Draumkvæde, with good reason.
 The binding as well as the title pages (there are two), text pages and illustrations make it into an outstanding book.
 It has been characterized as a piece of art more than a book.